-I used to think growing green beans was a cinch, until the Mexican beetle arrived.
-After three miserable consecutive years, it looks like we have the solution; free range hens.
+I used to think growing green beans was a cinch; until the Mexican beetle arrived.
+After three miserable consecutive years, it looks like we have the solution; free-range hens.
 They clean up the cutworms too, turning them into delicious golden yolked eggs.
-One has to keep one up with what's potting in the spring garden.
+One has to keep thinking and planning with what's potting in the spring garden.

 The first bush beans are just up; tomorrow I'll take a photo.
 I have four rows, each three metres long; they will be ready to harvest in two months.

 The pole beans are just up too; but they take three months to maturity.
 The advantage is a much greater yield and you don't have to break your back picking them.

 The lima beans are up too and looking great; they have a long growing season and are a bit finicky to pod, but sufferin' succotash makes it worth the effort; I just love limas; the green ones, not the pink speckled; those are very starchy.